 Frédérick Dallaire, Fabien Picot, Jean-Philippe Tremblay, Guillaume Sheehy, Émile Lemoine, Rajeev Agarwal, Samuel Kadoury, Dominique Trudel, Frédéric Lesage

-, Kevin Petrecca and Frédéric Leblond
+, Kevin Petrecca et Frédéric Leblond

 |